proofrock/snapkup/README.md

 Snapkup's goal is to store efficiently one or more filesystem's situation at given points in time, in a manner that is friendly to e.g. Dropbox sync or removable storage.

+It favours correctness, features and readability over speed.
+E.g. it uses the best compression by default.

 - You initialize an empty directory that will store the backups
 - You register one or more backup roots, directory or files that will be snapshotted
 - You take one or more snapshots.
 Snapkup lists all the tree for those roots, taking a snapshot of the contents
     - All the files in the roots are deduplicated, and only the files that are different are stored
-    - It's possible to compress the files, using  `zstd -9`
+    - By default, it compresses the files, unless you choose not to.
+Algorithm used is `zstd -19`
     - Files are stored in an efficient manner, with a shallow directory structure.
 - You can restore the situation of the roots at a given snapshot, later on
     - Files' and dirs' mode and modification time are preserved